Spotify posts $1.5bn annual operating profit for 2024, as subscriber base grows to 263m in Q4 - Music Business Worldwide

+Spotify saw its global Premium Subscriber base grow to 263 million paying users in Q4 – and achieved its first full year of operating profit in 2024.

-The headline stats from Spotify’s investor filing today (February 4): The streaming company’s global Premium Subscriber base grew to 263 million paying users in Q4 2024 (ending December 31).
+That’s according to Spotify’s investor filing published today (February 4).
+The filing shows that the streaming company’s global Premium Subscriber base of 263 million paying users in Q4 2024 (ending December 31) was up 11% year over year.

-That was up 11% YoY, and up by 4%, or 11 million net subscribers, on the 252 million SPOT counted at the end of the prior quarter (Q3 2024).
+SPOT’s paid user base of 263 million subs was up by 4%, or 11 million net subscribers, on the 252 million the company counted at the end of the prior quarter (Q3 2024).

 The music streaming company says that its 11 million net subscriber additions in Q4 “significantly outperformed” – surpassing guidance by 3 million subs.